drstearns/tutorials/src/env/index.md

 cd -
 ```

+The lines above that are prefixed with `#` are comments, just like comments you add to your Java or JavaScript source files.
+Anything following a `#` character on the same line will be ignored by the command-line shell.

 The other critical environment variable that is already set for you is the `$PATH` variable, which determines which directories the shell looks in for programs that you try to execute at the command-line.
 You can see your current path using that same `echo` command:

 ```bash